rusefi/rusefi_documentation/HOWTO/HOWTO-contribute-to-documentation.md

 merged into https://github.com/rusefi/rusefi_documentation, complete https://github.com/rusefi/rusefi_documentation is merged into https://github.com/rusefi/rusefi_documentation.wiki.git which makes actual content nicely visible at https://github.com/rusefi/rusefi_documentation/wiki

+### How Page Titles Work

+If the first line with content is a top-level header, e.g. `# rusEFI Documentation`, that will be used as the page title.
+If not, the file name will be used as the page title, only without the hyphens.

 ### How URLs work